UBC-MDS/US-Salary-Prediction/doc/final_report.md

-By comparing the two models’ cross-validation scores above, We ultimately selected the Ridge model with the alpha value around 6.16, as it provided better results on both r2 and root mean squared error.
+By comparing the two models’ cross-validation scores above, We ultimately selected the Ridge model with the alpha value around 6.16, as it provided better results on both r2 and root mean squared error, although the performance of each model was overall similar.
+As a result, we will evaluate this model’s performance against the test set and utilise it to make salary predictions.

 ### Important Features

-We can gain insight into how our model makes predictions by analysing the coefficient values associated with the regression.
+One of our goals with this study was to gauge which factors are important in making salary predictions to give us insight into which roles/qualities are valued in an individual in terms of salary.
+We can gain insight into how our model makes predictions by analyzing the coefficient values associated with the regression.
 The tables below show the difference in salary that the model predicts given the change in the associated feature for the Ridge model.
 The first table displays the top 10 positive coefficients.

 | Feature       | Coefficient |
 |:--------------|------------:|